All ingredients are individually packaged, but our central facility

-Pat steak strips dry, and season with a pinch of pepper.
+Separate steak strips into a single layer and pat dry.
+Season with a pinch of pepper.

 Cook the Filling

-Return pan used to sear steak strips to medium-high heat and add 1 tsp. olive oil.
-Add jalapeño (to taste) to hot pan and stir often until lightly browned, 1-2 minutes.
+Add 1 tsp. olive oil and jalapeño (to taste) to hot pan and stir often until lightly browned, 1-2 minutes.

 Add ¼ cup water, beef demi, steak strips, and seasoning rub.
 Stir occasionally until liquid is almost evaporated, 1-3 minutes.